 - The third party against whom the Order is sought is mixed up in the wrongdoing so as to have facilitated it and is able/likely to be able to provide the necessary information for the wrongdoer to be pursued.
 In the scenario of an anonymous blog on a web forum, this will usually be the host website.

 How can our Norwich Pharmacal Order Solicitors help?

-If you wish to proceed to make an application we will assist you in preparing the evidence (drafting a witness statement and preparing exhibits), correspond with the respondent, lodge an application with the court and arrange representation by specialist counsel at the hearing.
+We are regularly instructed to seek Norwich Pharmacal Orders in the High Court.
+If you wish to proceed to make an application we will assist you in preparing the evidence (drafting a witness statement and preparing exhibits), correspond with the respondent, lodge an application with the court and attend the hearing.